Younes43/Plan-My-Trip/README.md

 ## API Integration

-The application integrates with OpenAI's API to generate travel plans based on user input.
+The application integrates with the following APIs:

+- OpenAI API: Used to generate personalized travel plans based on user input.
+- Google Maps API: Provides autocomplete functionality for destination input and location data.
+- Google Places API: Fetches detailed information about locations and points of interest.
+- Google Maps Static API: Retrieves images for destinations in the travel itinerary.

+These integrations enable Journify AI to offer a comprehensive and visually appealing travel planning experience.

 ## Styling